nodeshift-blog-examples/kube-service-bindings/src/mongodb/README.md

 1. Create an account on **MongoDB Atlas**, if you don't already have one visit below link to register https://www.mongodb.com/cloud/atlas/register
 1. Sign in
+1. Select Organization
+   1. On the upper left corner, next to the gear icon, expand the dropdown menu and choose **View All Organizations**
+   1. Click the **Organizations** button in the left sidebar and then click the organization in which you would like to create your database

 1. Create a new Project
     1. Click on **Projects** _(in the left sidebar)_.
     1. Click **New Project**.